Bad bosses in Singapore

 There’s only one thing worse than not paying someone for working OT, and that’s not paying them at all.
 It’s irresponsible for employers to drag the payment of salaries – when I sign a contract with a company, I’m exchanging my skills and time for a salary.
 I should expect to have my salary paid on time.

-TL;DR: If your employer has been delaying the payment of your salary or been missing CPF payments, speak to him first.
-If that doesn't resolve the issue, you can get help from NTUC’s PME Unit here.
+TL;DR: If your employer has been delaying the payment of your salary or been missing CPF payments, speak to them first.
+If that doesn’t resolve the issue, you can get help from NTUC’s PME Unit or lodge a claim/seek advice on MOM.

 3. Being made to do menial tasks all the time